Ad1tyaNarayana/TypeSuggestions/README.md

-# TypeSuggestions
+# <a target="_blank" href="https://ayt1da.github.io/TypeSuggestions/">TypeSuggestions</a>

- Type Suggestions With Pure JS
+ Type Suggestions With Pure JS using data fetched from an API